 - your title, forename and surname and gender;

-- your personal or work related (depending on which you choose to submit) e-mail address and your password (which allow us to create your user account and your unique agreement number and send you information, correspondence and statements regarding your account via e-mail);
+- your personal or work related (depending on which you choose to submit) e-mail address and your password (which allow us to create your user account and your unique agreement number);

 - your personal or work related contact details (depending on which you choose to submit) such as your telephone number(s), fax numbers and postal address;

 - your date of birth and national insurance number;

 - your residential status and address details for the last 3 years;

 - employer details and time periods in that occupation and with that employer and any other employers within a 3 year period;

 - your bank details, including your bank name and address, sort code, account number, account type and time period at your bank;

 - personal information which we obtain from Fraud Prevention Agencies (see the section on Fraud Prevention Agencies below);